 Bank transactions can be done with two state banks located at Peradeniya.
 The Peoples' Bank (Peradeniya Branch) is located next to the PGIA while the Bank of Ceylon (Peradeniya branch) is only 800m away.
 Several private banks are also located in and around Peradeniya.
-Some banks offer special very low interest rate loan packages and credit cards for PGIA students, information on which is available at the PGIA.
+Some banks offer special packages for PGIA students, information on which is available at the PGIA.